udacity/pdsnd_github/README.md

 Udacity-GitHub Bike Share Project

 ### Description
 In this project, I wrote Python code to import US bike share data and answer interesting questions about it by computing descriptive statistics.
-The contains a script that takes in raw input to create an interactive experience in the terminal to present statistics.
+Contains a script that takes in raw input to create an interactive experience in the terminal to present statistics.

 ### Files Used
 Files used include bikeshare.py, chicago.csv, new_york_city.csv, and washington.csv files.